General Education Requirements

+Oregon Tech's General Education requirements provide breadth and depth to the Oregon Tech educational experience.
+The requirements are designed to help students widen perspectives, explore relationships between subjects, and develop critical and analytical thinking skills in areas integrated with a student's major.
 General education provides the core of an undergraduate university education.
-Oregon Tech's General Education requirements provide breadth and depth to an Oregon Tech education.
-The requirements are designed to help students widen perspectives, explore relationships between subjects, and develop critical and analytical thinking skills in areas outside the major.
-All students benefit from knowledge that helps them develop as competent, well-rounded professionals and well-educated citizens.
+These courses help students make progress toward becoming educated persons and provide a foundation for lifelong learning.

-Through Oregon Tech general education courses, students study an array of topics, principles, theories, and disciplines.
+Through general education at Oregon Tech, students study broad topics, principles, theories, and disciplines.
 The courses are organized within the curriculum in such a manner that students will acquire knowledge, abilities, and appreciation as integrated elements of the educational experience.
-General education courses teach students to communicate clearly, think critically and globally, identify and analyze problems within and across disciplines, and apply mathematical concepts and scientific reasoning.
-General Education also addresses the aspirations of the human spirit, the power of creative expression, and the complex interactions of peoples and cultures.
+In addition, general education courses teach students to communicate clearly, think critically and globally, define and solve problems within and across disciplines, calculate logically, and apply scientific reasoning.
+No matter what their major, students will benefit from studying areas of knowledge that help them become competent, well-rounded professionals as well as well-educated human beings and citizens.

 Requirements